 - Click on the green “VIEW MATCH” button, which will bring up the individual match page.

 - Lastly, click on the little grey “i” under the predicted relationship.

 - A little box should pop up that tells you the amount of cMs that you share with your match.

-The image above should help you, if you are having trouble spotting where to click.
+The image above should help you if you are having trouble spotting where to click.

 Why is the Amount of Shared DNA Important?

 I am so glad that you asked.
-The reason that it’s good to know how much DNA you share with someone is because this information can help you figure out exactly how you are related.
+The reason that it’s good to know how much DNA you share with someone is that this information can help you figure out exactly how you are related.
 There are ranges for the average amount of DNA that people of different relationships share with each other, and so if you know the shared cMs, you can figure out how you are, and how you are not, related.

 Once you know the amount of shared DNA, you can take a peek at their tree, if they have one, and you will know how far back in their tree (and your tree) you need to look for your common ancestor.